-Moriarty, J (2008) Leaving the blood in - Using autobiography and narrative to tell the story of research into experiences with academic writing: How to get it write/right?
+Moriarty, Jessica (2008) Leaving the blood in - Using autobiography and narrative to tell the story of research into experiences with academic writing: How to get it write/right?
 Doctoral thesis, University of Brighton.

 This is the latest version of this item.